Spain in the Eurovision Song Contest 2013: Promotion

-To specifically promote "Contigo hasta el final" as the Spanish Eurovision entry, ESDM performed a concert during a cruise trip on 10 May, organised by Spanish cruise line Pullmantur, which departed from A Coruña on 3 May and covered several cities across Spain and Europe including Bilbao, Le Havre, Dover, IJmuiden and Hamburg before docking in Malmö on 11 May.
+To specifically promote "Contigo hasta el final" as the Spanish Eurovision entry, ESDM performed a concert during a cruise trip on 10 May, organised by Spanish cruise line Pullmantur, which departed from A Coruña on 3 May and covered several cities across Spain and Europe including Bilbao, Le Havre, Dover, IJmuiden, and Hamburg before docking in Malmö on 11 May.

 At Eurovision

 According to Eurovision rules, all nations with the exceptions of the host country and the "Big Five" (France, Germany, Italy, Spain and the United Kingdom) are required to qualify from one of two semi-finals in order to compete for the final; the top ten countries from each semi-final progress to the final.
 As a member of the "Big 5", Spain automatically qualified to compete in the final on 18 May 2013.
 In addition to their participation in the final, Spain is also required to broadcast and vote in one of the two semi-finals.
 During the semi-final allocation draw on 17 January 2013, Spain was assigned to broadcast and vote in the second semi-final on 16 May 2013.

 In Spain, the semi-finals were broadcast on La 2 and the final was broadcast on La 1 with commentary by José María Íñigo.
-The Spanish spokesperson, who announced the Spanish votes during the final, was Inés Paz.
+RTVE appointed Inés Paz as its spokesperson to announce during the final the Spanish votes.
 The broadcast of the final was watched by 5.639 million viewers in Spain with a market share of 33.1%.
 This represented a decrease of 12.4% from the previous year with 1.173 million less viewers.